This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Well, I admit it.
-I had no idea how good wings made in an air fryer could be.
-I figured, meh, air fryer wings… But, like my convection oven wings, they came out moist, tender, and with great crunchy skin!
+I had no idea how good wings made in an air fryer (mine is made by Dash) could be.
+I figured, meh, Air Fyerair fryer wings… But, like my convection oven wings, they came out moist, tender, and with great crunchy skin!
 These wings make for the perfect quick lunch, which is why they’ve quickly become a standard dish around our house.
 I didn’t need any help with my wing addiction, these just made it worse!

 Also try my crispy convection oven wings.